DLiNa/dlina.github.io/_posts/2016-09-18-Mayakovsky-Klop.md

 We also eliminated all occurrences of "Все" ("All"): the idea is that characters contained in the "Все" already participate in the corresponding scene.
 That way, we avoid having "Все" as an additional character in the network.
 For the same reason we could have eliminated all occurrences of "Голоса" ("Voices"), but that's a different thing since voices can come from unmentioned characters that don't otherwise contribute to a speech act.
 So we let those in.

+(The whole TXT file can be found here: ["mayakovsky-klop-speakers-per-scene.txt"](/data/mayakovsky-klop/mayakovsky-klop-speakers-per-scene.txt).)

 In comparison, the intermediary format we introduced when starting to work with our German corpus [is much more fine-grained](/Introducing-Our-Zwischenformat/), because we're working with a TEI-encoded corpus there.
 One of the purposes of this article, though, is to demonstrate that you can already do stuff with the most basic of interactional data.

-The resulting TXT file can be found here: ["mayakovsky-klop-speakers-per-scene.txt"](/data/mayakovsky-klop/mayakovsky-klop-speakers-per-scene.txt).

 ## Building the CSV File